An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

 \subsection{Outlook on Applications: Quantum Chemistry on Quantum Computers}

-The theoretical framework established in the preceding section enables a novel approach to the construction of MCPs.
+The theoretical framework established in the preceding section enables an approach to the construction of MCPs.

 As mentioned in the introduction, MCPs are fundamental building blocks for applications in variational quantum computing, such as the ones investigated in our numerical results.
 However, the practical utility of these applications is constrained by a significant precomputational bottleneck in the construction and verification of the MCP sets.
-For example, in the existing literature \cite{Shkolnikov2023,Haidar2025}, they mostly rely on building a \textit{product group}, $G \subseteq i\Po_N^*$ from a given set of Pauli strings, and in some case its associated DLAs basis.
-Although, they used physical symmetries to reduce the computational search space, the construction and verification of MCPs remains exponential with the number of qubits.
-These two applications have been restricted to systems of limited size, demonstrating results for up to $N=12$ in \cite{Shkolnikov2023} and $N=14$ in \cite{Haidar2025}.
+For example, published implementations \cite{Shkolnikov2023,Haidar2025} explicitly construct a \textit{product group}, $G \subseteq i\Po_N^*$, from a set of Pauli strings and, in some cases, its associated DLA basis.
+This explicit enumeration is exponential in the number of qubits, even though generation of a product group can alternatively be checked in polynomial time through a binary symplectic representation and row reduction.
+These applications have been restricted to systems of limited size, demonstrating results for up to $N=12$ in \cite{Shkolnikov2023} and $N=14$ in \cite{Haidar2025}.

 Our work overcomes this critical limitation.
-Given a set of Pauli strings, our method analyzes their intrinsic algebraic properties, as described in Theorems \ref{theorem:1} and \ref{theorem:2}, rather than the extensive properties of the resulting product group and DLAs.
+Given a set of Pauli strings, our method analyzes their intrinsic algebraic properties, as described in Theorem \ref{theorem:1}, rather than the extensive properties of the resulting product group and DLAs.
 This yields a polynomial scaling.